code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs/moveTo.md

 [short_description]

-Moves the turtle to a specific spot on the screen.
+Moves the turtle to a specific x,y coordinate on the screen.

 [/short_description]